 - improved access to the Port of Hull

 - improved connections between the city centre to the north and developments, and tourist and recreational facilities to the south

-Trinity Burial GroundWe have successfully completed archaeological investigations at Trinity Burial Ground.
+We've successfully completed archaeological investigations at Trinity burial ground.
 This work has been extremely important in helping us to plan for the construction of the Castle Street improvement scheme.
 The investigation has also provided a significant amount of historical information about the burial ground and Hull itself.
-If you are interested in finding out more, download our fact sheet.
+To find out more, download our fact sheet.

 Project media files and documents

 The latest incident information for England's motorway and trunk routes provided by Highways England

 Breaking News: Traffic Information